 09Complete an Insurance Check-Up

 One important thing to do each year is an insurance check-up.
 The first part of this makes sure you have adequate insurance coverage.
-Your needs may have changed over the last year, and so your insurance needs may have changed too.
+Your situation may have changed over the last year, and so your insurance needs may have changed too.
 If you got married or had a baby, you should look into adding life insurance.
 Car and home insurance tend to go up each year even if you do not have any claims.
 You may be able to find better rates by switching companies.
 Take the time to shop around and see if you can save money this year.

 10Stop Using Your Credit Cards

-One easy goal is to commit to stop using your credit cards completely.
+One easy goal is to stop using your credit cards completely.
 This allows you to pay off your debt and start moving forward with your finances.
-Even if all you do is start impulse purchases on your cards this year, you will be better off at the end of the year.
+Even if all you do is stop impulse purchases on your cards this year, you will be better off at the end of the year.
 Consider leaving your credit cards at home.
 If it is too much of a temptation even then, freezing them in a block of ice really can help you curb impulse purchases and think about what you are spending and when.
 You may also want to delete stored card information at your favorite online stores, so you have to stop and think before you make the purchase.

 10 Short Term Financial Goals for the New Year